shionhonda/hippocampus-garden/content/blog/navbar/index.md

 ![](default.png)

 Too simple?
-Let's beautify it :fire::fire:
+Let's beautify it 🔥🔥

 ## Install gatsby-background-image
 \* Skip if you don't use a background image